-Candidates taking admission in Diploma in Journalism and Mass Communication must have completed their class 12 from a recognized board.
+Candidates taking admission in the Journalism and Mass Communication Diploma must have completed their class 12 from a recognised board.
 The admission to DJMC is direct and does not require any entrance examination.
 ISBM University, Maulana Azad National Urdu University and Lakhotia College of Design are some of the DJMC colleges in India.

 Students can have a quick look at the details about the Diploma in Journalism and Mass Communication mentioned below.